fresheneesz/TordlWalletProtocols/README.md

 ## Wallet Methods

 These are methods describing the creation and use of a type of wallet.
-Each of these protocols document 4 major actions a good wallet needs to perform: deposit, withdrawal, maintenance, and recovery.
+Each of these protocols document 5 major actions a good wallet needs to perform: creation, receiving, spending, maintenance, and recovery.

 * [Basic Wallet Protocol](singleWalletProtocols/Basic-Wallet-Protocol.md).
 * [Simple-Multisig Wallet Protocol](singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md).